zatakon/esphome-vevor-heater/README.md

 An easy-to-use ESPHome library for controlling Vevor diesel heaters with full Home Assistant integration.
 Based on the original protocol reverse-engineering work from the [vevor_heater_control](https://github.com/zatakon/vevor_heater_control) project.
 Please visit that if you are interested - there are still some unknowns in the protocol and I will be glad for help.

+> [!WARNING]
+> **This library is under active development!** Major changes are expected, and future versions may introduce breaking changes.
+Current configurations may not be compatible with upcoming releases.
+Please pin to a specific version if you need stability.

 ---

 ## Features